Life with Braces

 - Hard (nuts, hard candies)

-- Foods that require biting (cob corn, apples, carrots)
+- Foods that require biting with front teeth (cob corn, apples, carrots)

 - Sugary foods (ice cream, other desserts)

 After your braces are inserted, your teeth, mouth, lips, cheeks, and tongue may feel tender or sore.
 This is perfectly normal, and we promise that it won’t last forever!

 For relief from tooth/mouth soreness: Dissolve 1 tsp. of salt in 8 oz. of lukewarm water; swish and gargle this solution in your mouth for 2-3 minutes (do not swallow).
 If the pain doesn’t go away, take a pain reliever such as ibuprofen or aspirin.